LRGASP/lrgasp-submissions/docs/submission-tools.md

 See [Uploading to Synapse and submitting to LRGASP](synapse.md) for details on the submission process.

-- `lrgasp-upload-entry` - uploads or updates an [LRGASP entry](submission.md/#entry_structure) metadata and data to the participates private project.
+- `lrgasp-upload-entry` - uploads updates one or more [LRGASP entries](submission.md/#entry_structure) metadata and data to the participates private project.
   This does not submit the entry for evaluation, which must be done in a separate step.
 - `lrgasp-synapse-download` - download file hierarchies from Synapse.
 While mainly intended for LRGASP organizers, this may also be used by participates to download their entries if they need to review them.